-SIENNA f English (Modern)
+Sienna f English (Modern)

 .
 It is ultimately from the name of the city of Siena in Italy, because of the colour of the clay there.

-SIERRA f English (Modern)
+Sierra f English (Modern)

 in Spanish, referring specifically to a mountain range with jagged peaks.

-STANLEY m English
+Stanley m English

 in Old English.
 A notable bearer of the surname was the British-American explorer and journalist Sir Henry Morton Stanley (1841-1904), the man who found David Livingstone in Africa.
-As a given name, it was borne by American director Stanley Kubrick (1928-1999), as well as the character Stanley Kowalski in Tennessee Williams' play 'A Streetcar Named Desire
+As a given name, it was borne by American director Stanley Kubrick (1928-1999), as well as the character Stanley Kowalski in Tennessee Williams' play A Streetcar Named Desire